moby/moby/docs/sources/docker-hub-enterprise/quick-start.md

 ## Launching a custom Jenkins container

-Now that you’ve successfully pulled the customized Jenkins image from DHE, you can create a container from it with the
+Now that you've successfully pulled the customized Jenkins image from DHE, you can create a container from it with the
 [`docker run` command](https://docs.docker.com/reference/commandline/cli/#run):